bigwiv/Biopython-cn/chr13.rst

 for descriptions and examples of using the additional annotation features provided by PhyloXML.

-13.5??Running external applications
+13.5  Running external applications
 -----------------------------------

-While Bio.Phylo doesn°Øt infer trees from alignments itself, there are third-party programs available that do.
+While Bio.Phylo doesn‚Äôt infer trees from alignments itself, there are third-party programs available that do.
 These are supported through the module ``Bio.Phylo.Applications``, using the same general framework as ``Bio.Emboss.Applications``, ``Bio.Align.Applications`` and others.